killiansheriff/LovelyPlots/readme.md

 # Examples

 A few styles are presented here, please see [Styles](#Styles) for a list of all implemented styles.
-The scrip used to generate these plots can be found [here](examples/plot.py).
+The script used to generate these plots can be found [here](examples/plot.py).

 :warning: If you use the ``use_mathtext`` style, ``Adobe Illustrator`` might fail to nicely detect text objects.
 Please see [here](#Tips-and-Tricks) for work arounds.